All Episodes

 Omicron is still raging around the country.

-I got news today we're gonna allow kids under five to get vaccinated.
+I got news today we're going to allow kids under five to get vaccinated.

 How is that going to deal with Omicron?

-Why can't you just give us treatments that doctors can use to actually help people who are dealing with the virus?
+Why can't you just give us treatments that doctors can use to actually help people who deal with the virus?

-Especially because vaccinated people, vaccinated people with boosters and even people with natural immunity, uh they're even getting it twice in their case.
+Especially because vaccinated people, vaccinated people with boosters, and even people with natural immunity, they're even getting it twice in their case.

-Now, now that we know that everybody can get it, vaccinated and boosted and natural immunity, the only logical answer is then therapeutics for whether you have a breakthrough case or you never got the vaccine, it doesn't matter.
+Now, now that we know that everybody can get it vaccinated and boosted and natural immunity, the only logical answer is then therapeutics for whether you have a breakthrough case or you never got the vaccine.

 The idea is to save lives, isn't it?